radian-software/apheleia/README.md

 argument will cause the command to prompt you for which formatter to run.

+The following user options are also available:

+* `apheleia-post-format-hook`: Normal hook run after Apheleia formats a buffer.
+Run if the formatting is successful, even when no changes are made to the buffer.

 ## Contributing

 Development of Apheleia happens using the provided Makefile: